1. Self Publishing Is Easy (according to some!)

 Many of the big-earning indie authors are happy to be picked up by traditional publishers.
 Amanda Hocking is famous for her $2 million deal with St Martin’s Press.

 If you’re ready to go, you should upload your file directly to KDP and create your own cover to maximise your profit.
 You can format your e-book from a Word file using an ebook creator, such as Kindle Create, in order to convert it into Amazon’s format AZW.

-There is a How To Site for beginners like me.
+There is a How To Site for beginners like me on Amazon.

 7. Other POD Solutions